mplesser/senchar/docs/docs/index.md

 # Home

-Senchar is package used for characterization of scientific image sensors such as CCDs and CMOS imagers.
+Senchar is python package used for characterization of scientific image sensors such as CCDs and CMOS imagers.
+It is based on, but independent from, the [azcam](https://azcam.readthedocs.io/) package developed at the University of Arizona [Imaging Technology Laboratory](https://www.itl.arizona.edu/).

 ## Installation